 Looking for a fun science experiment for kids at home or at school?
-They’ll be in awe watching this Rain Cloud in a Jar weather activity.
+They’ll be in awe watching this Rain Cloud in a Jar experiment.

-This simple to make science experiment with shaving cream teaches kids how rain comes out of clouds.
-It’s also just really cool to watch the food dye go through the shaving cream and into the water.
+This simple to make science experiment with shaving cream is a great way to teach kids how rain comes out of clouds.
+It’s also really cool to watch the food coloring go through the shaving cream and into the water.

 Rain Cloud in a Jar Science Experiments for Kids